Charles Keeping: Early life

 Charles Keeping was born and grew up in Lambeth, London, in a terraced house that housed three generations.
 He lived in an inner city environment of street markets and working horses that would inform his work his entire life.
 Charles and his elder sister, Grace, drew and made up stories from an early age, on surplus newsstand placards brought home by their father, Charles Keeping senior, who distributed newspapers to shops and newsstands in the area and boxed under the name Charlie Clarke.
 He later described his upbringing as "comfortable working class".

-He attended the Frank Bryant School for Boys in Kennington, North London, leaving at the minimum age of 14, after which two of his aunts paid for him to take a correspondence course in art.
+He attended the Frank Bryant School for Boys in Kennington, south London, leaving at the minimum age of 14, after which two of his aunts paid for him to take a correspondence course in art.
 He took a job with the book printing company William Clowes & Sons, and after the outbreak of the Second World War joined Durrants, an engineering company producing munitions.
 He also spent some time working as a gasman.
 In 1942, when he turned 18, he joined the Royal Navy as a wireless operator, serving four years.

-He returned to civvy street in 1946 with a profound depression and a belief that a head wound he had sustained had disfigured him on the inside as well as (temporarily) on the outside, and would cause him to turn evil like Dr Jekyll becoming Mr Hyde.
+He returned to civilian life in 1946 with a profound depression and a belief that a head wound he had sustained had disfigured him on the inside as well as (temporarily) on the outside, and would cause him to turn evil like Dr Jekyll becoming Mr Hyde.
 He received treatment, was institutionalised for a time, and made a full recovery, but perhaps his sympathetic visual treatment of Grendel, the monster from Beowulf, owes something to this period of his life.

 He applied for a grant to study art at the Regent Street Polytechnic, but was initially turned down, so he read meters for a gas company during the day and took art classes in the evening.
 He finally got his grant and studied full-time from 1949 to 1952, completing the two-year Intermediate Examination in six months before specialising in illustration and lithography.
 His teachers included illustrators Stuart Tresilian and Nigel Lambourne, and lithographer Henry Trivick.
+In 1957 his lithograph Clerks and Ponies was included as one of the 'Young Artists of Promise' in Jack Beddington's book.
 He also worked as a life model, and on one such occasion in 1949 his demonstration of the functions of the muscles of the back attracted the eye of Renate Meyer, a fellow student who had left Germany with her family in 1933.
 They married in 1952 and four children.